 21Then Jacob said to Laban, “Give me my wife, for my time is fulfilled, that I may cohabit with her.”
 22And Laban gathered all the people of the place and made a feast.
 23When evening came, he took his daughter Leah and brought her to him; and he cohabited with her.—24Laban had given his maidservant Zilpah to his daughter Leah as her maid.—25When morning came, there was Leah!
 So he said to Laban, “What is this you have done to me?
 I was in your service for Rachel!
 Why did you deceive me?”
 26Laban said, “It is not the practice in our place to marry off the younger before the older.
 27Wait until the bridal week of this one is over and we will give you that one too, provided you serve me another seven years.”
 28Jacob did so; he waited out the bridal week of the one, and then he gave him his daughter Rachel as wife.—29Laban had given his maidservant Bilhah to his daughter Rachel as her maid.—30And Jacob cohabited with Rachel also; indeed, he loved Rachel more than Leah.
 And he served him another seven years.

-31The LORD saw that Leah was unloved and he opened her womb; but Rachel was barren.
+31The LORD saw that Leah was unloved and He opened her womb; but Rachel was barren.
 32Leah conceived and bore a son, and named him Reuben;c for she declared, “It means: ‘The LORD has seend my affliction’; it also means: ‘Now my husband will love me.’”e 33She conceived again and bore a son, and declared, “This is because the LORD heardf that I was unloved and has given me this one also”; so she named him Simeon.
 34Again she conceived and bore a son and declared, “This time my husband will become attachedg to me, for I have borne him three sons.”
 Therefore he was named Levi.
 35She conceived again and bore a son, and declared, “This time I will praiseh the LORD.”
 Therefore she named him Judah.
 Then she stopped bearing.

 30 1When Rachel saw that she had borne Jacob no children, she became envious of her sister; and Rachel said to Jacob, “Give me children, or I shall die.”
 2Jacob was incensed at Rachel, and said, “Can I take the place of God, who has denied you fruit of the womb?”
 3She said, “Here is my maid Bilhah.
 Consort with her, that she may bear on my knees and that through her I too may have children.”
 4So she gave him her maid Bilhah as concubine, and Jacob cohabited with her.
 5Bilhah conceived and bore Jacob a son.
 6And Rachel said, “God has vindicated me;a indeed, He has heeded my plea and given me a son.”
 Therefore she named him Dan.
 7Rachel’s maid Bilhah conceived again and bore Jacob a second son.
 8And Rachel said, b-“A fateful contest I waged-b with my sister; yes, and I have prevailed.”
 So she named him Naphtali.